 A Bony Framework for the Tangible Universe

-A Bony Framework for the Tangible Universe, my first book, will be released by The Operating System in February 2019.
-You can now preorder A Bony Framework and other phenomenal books from The Operating System’s 2019 catalog.
+A Bony Framework for the Tangible Universe, D. Allen’s first book, will be released by The Operating System in February 2019.
+Copies of A Bony Framework are now available for preorder, alongside other phenomenal books from The Operating System’s 2019 catalog.
 For more information on The Operating System’s 2019 cohort of texts, translations, and hybrid projects, please read the press release here.

 More about the book

 Excerpts and previous versions of A Bony Framework for the Tangible Universe have been published at District Lit, Rogue Agent, Connotation Press, Black Warrior Review, Lockjaw Magazine, and QDA: A Queer Disability Anthology.

 A Bony Framework for the Tangible Universe is a hybrid collection of lyric essays, poems, dictionary erasures, and images that emerged out of the poet’s diagnosis, in their mid-twenties, with a connective tissue disorder.
 Slipping in and out of intimate interiors, open fields, city sidewalks, flowering gardens, construction sites, doctor’s offices, and fluctuating shorelines, the speaker gathers answers to the question: What holds us together when the body falls apart?
 Imperfect solutions arrive in the form of queer intimacy and kinship, long-term relationships with landscapes, collections of strange and familiar objects, and language itself.
 A Bony Framework for the Tangible Universe is constantly breaking and and putting itself together in a messy cycle of adaptation and resistance.

 Support for this Project: A Letter of Gratitude from D.

 In the seven years it took to complete the manuscript, I received life-giving support from so many people and organizations who believed in this work, previously titled Connective Tissue.
 This book would not exist without that generous support.